-See beautiful vistas from the top of the Niagara Escarpment.
-At 351 metres high, this is the highest point on Manitoulin Island.
+Enjoy the beautiful panoramic view from the top of the 351-metre high Niagara Escarpment.
+This is the highest point on Manitoulin Island.
 Look to the northwest over West Bay and east over Lake Manitou.
 The lake is known for its trout, smallmouth bass and muski fishing.

 The trail climbs two escarpments; the lower forms the saucer and the upper is the cup.
 Each slope consists of hard, erosion-resistant dolostone, a type of limestone.
 It was carved by glaciers during the last ice age about 20,000 years ago.